 Nonetheless, the Texel guinea pig breed has a bright personality as they are curious, energetic and not shy.
 Plus, they are gorgeous with their unique curly hair!

-Coronet Guinea Pig
+• Coronet Guinea Pig

-Although very similar to the Silky, this Coronet guinea pig breed has longer hair throughout its body and has a distinct feature: a hair rosette that is centered on the guinea pigs’ forehead.
+Although very similar to the Silky, this Coronet guinea pig breed has a longer hair throughout its body and has a distinct feature: a hair rosette that is centered on the guinea pigs’ forehead.
 This last feature is the result of crossbreeding a crested breed with a silky one.

-Lunkarya Guinea Pig
+• Lunkarya Guinea Pig

-Lunkarya is a Peruvian guinea pig variation that gets its distinctive looks because of genetic mutations.
-This breed originates from Sweden and if the coat is observed, it is long, thick and curly and needs regular grooming to avoid knots and debris.
+Lunkarya is a Peruvian guinea pig variation that gets its distinctive looks because of the genetic mutations.
+This breed originates from Sweden and if you observe their coat, it is long, thick and curly and needs regular grooming to avoid knots and debris.

 Personality wise, this breed is very inquisitive and it is not shy, plus they like being handled and can enjoy the presence of younger children with parental monitoring.
 The Lunkarya guinea pig comes in a big variety of colors and patterns!

 Hairless Guinea Pig Breeds

 Last, but certainly not least, our list will discuss an unusual type of guinea pig: the hairless one.
-These guinea pigs are much-heated subject in the world of guinea pig owners, as they divide the public on whether they look cute or not.
+These guinea pigs are much-heated subjects in the world of guinea pig owners, as they divide the public on whether they look cute or not.
 We think that all guinea pigs are beautiful and deserve appreciation!

-Baldwin Guinea Pig – Hairless
+• Baldwin Guinea Pig

 This breed of a guinea pig is entirely bald, though born with hair.
 By the time they are two months of age, they are completely hairless.
 Discovered by Carol Miller, the Baldwin guinea pig has since found its recognition as a distinct breed of guinea pig.
-In fact, it is the result of a recessive mutation when white crested guinea pigs were bred.
+In fact, the balding is a result of a recessive mutation when white crested guinea pigs were bred.

 Grooming wise, this breed is low maintenance though they must not be placed under direct sunlight or kept under cold temperatures.
 The Baldwin guinea pig can also benefit from a wash every two weeks.
 They are shy and active and make a great addition to a household with young children and adults with allergies.

 Which Guinea Pig Breed Should I Get?

-Now that we have reached the end of this comprehensive guide you have one final stage to complete.
+Now that we have reached the end of this comprehensive guide, you have one final stage to complete.
 We know this will be a difficult decision so we made a short comparison between short-haired, long-haired and hairless guinea pigs.

-If you want to get a short-haired guinea pig these are the things to keep in mind:
+If you want to get a short-haired guinea pig, these are the things to keep in mind:

-- Time: If you don’t have much of free time, then this breed may be more suitable for you as there is no grooming involved.
+- Time: If you don’t have much free time, then this breed may be more suitable for you as there is no grooming involved.

 - Grooming: Short haired guinea pigs are excellent for first-time owners!